 We have been led to regard it as in some sense a providential indication, that while completing these sketches and studies, which have occupied the leisure moments of a succession of years, we have seen springing up in various quarters the first signs of interest respecting a matter so long and so utterly neglected.
 Religious journals, whose indignant frown would a few months since have repelled the mooting of certain questions, are now engaged in their serious and attentive consideration.
 Ecclesiastical bodies in correspondence with our own, have begun to take action upon the revival of their ancient forms of worship, hitherto regarded with indifference.
-Prominent divines are expressing, though privately and cautiously, views which as yet they do not venture to carry into practice.
+Prominent divines are expressing,

 ^{} The Editor of the volume entitled "Family Worship; a Series of Prayers, by 180 Clergymen of the Church of Scotland."
-Glasgow, 1841; Preface, p. v.
+Glasgow, 1841, preface, p. v.